 Asked Questions

 • I won’t consider Man’s Search For Meaning a sad book.
-Even though the story is based on Frankl’s experience in Auschwitz, the writing is focused on providing the reader with wise observations and developing an universal theory called logotherapy, which is intended to help people overcome general anxiety.
+Even though the story is based on Frankl’s experience in Auschwitz, the writing is focused on providing the reader with wise observations about human behavior amid critical times.
+The universal theory he developed called logotherapy, is intended to help people overcome general anxiety.

 • First of all, the central theme of Man’s Search for Meaning is about this possibility of finding meaning in life, despite the circumstances.